mzabani/diarios-oficiais/README.md

 1. Edit `/env/prod/docker.env` and change hosts and other info to adapt it to your app.
 2. Create a Linux Cloud Compute instance somewhere.
 It could AWS, GCP, Azure or any other.
 3. Install `docker-compose` on that instance and make sure `sshd` is up and running ok.
 Make sure ports `80` and `443` are open to the Internet.
-4. Download the SSH keys necessary to log in and save them to your project's `/env/prod/secrets/LightsailDefaultKey-us-east-1.pem` file.
+4. Download the SSH keys necessary to log in and save them to your project's `/env/prod/secrets/cloud-compute-ssh-key.pem` file.
 5. Run `DOCKER_BUILD_ENV_FILE=./env/prod/docker.env make docker-all` to build Docker images for Production.
 6. Make sure you're registered at Docker Hub or some other Registry, edit `/scripts/push-to-docker-hub.sh` accordingly and run it.
 7. Run `./scripts/prepare-prod-cloud-instance.sh username@yourcloudinstance` and wait a minute. https://yourdomain/ should now be accessible and up to date.

+### 5. Development environment

+- Run `make hoogle` to open a Browser with hoogle for locally generated Docs.
+- Run `make ghcid-backend` and `make ghcid-frontend` to help you see errors "real-time" while you develop.

 ### Treinar algoritmo de Machine Learning